In line with our transparency policy, we are publishing a comprehensive list of all the past security issues of Trezor and our related services.

 Supply chain attack

 In September 2017, after the release of firmware 1.5.2, the security update fixing the SRAM memory access, a Medium article surfaced, claiming Trezor has been hacked.
-The author then offered to sell the exploit to anyone who was willing to pay for it.
-We evaluated his allegations and found out that the supposed attack vector was closed by the firmware update 1.5.2.
-The author also referenced Datko and Quarier’s DEFCON presentation, in order for the article to gain credibility, further fueling speculation.
-Nonetheless, there are currently no known vulnerabilities affecting the Trezor.
+We evaluated this allegations and found out that the supposed attack vector was closed by the just released firmware update.

 We want to keep all our products and services safe for everyone.
 If you have discovered a security vulnerability, we appreciate your help in disclosing it to us in a responsible manner.
 We provide a bug bounty program to better engage with security researchers and hackers.